 “So like [Public Safety is] asking students to see ID,” said Idiong, “but can’t ask someone in fake construction gear why they’re here on campus?”

 Morse knows this is a problem.
-He said Public Safety has plans to improve relationships with students, including developing a residence hall liaison program, its annual fall safety fest and working with the Care Network to continue helping students in crisis.
+He said Public Safety has plans to improve relationships with students, including developing a residence hall liaison program, continuing to host its annual fall safety fest and working with the Care Network to keep helping students in crisis.

 However, some students are still skeptical.
 Junior Antonio Álvarez-Ramierz said Public Safety needs to do more to protect students of color at AU.

 “Where was Public Safety when a student was kidnapped and sexually assaulted by a fake Uber driver,” he asked.
 “Where was Public Safety when someone hung nooses on lamps in the middle of the quad?
 It seems to me like Public Safety should spend more time thinking of ways to protect vulnerable students, and less time harassing students of color walking to and from the library at night.”